isomerpages/nlb-reference/_business-management/Continuous Learning.md

 ---
 # Continuous Learning

 The rapidly changing work environment increases the demand for workers with new and diverse skills.
 Work has become more automated in today’s fast-paced digital world, especially with the rise of artificial intelligence.
 To remain relevant in the workforce, workers must continuously learn new skills, processes, and technologies.
 Learning is an ongoing process rather than a one-time event.
-To develop a habit of learning and thrive in your career, you need to understand why continuous learning is important, how it benefits you and the different ways you can develop this habit
+To develop a habit of learning and thrive in your career, you need to understand why continuous learning is important, how it benefits you and the different ways you can develop this habit.

 <div>